 You can’t take this seriously.

 Why fiber?
-Weaving fabric physically and mentally attaches her to her canvas. her process is surprisingly improvised.
+Weaving fabric physically and mentally attaches her to her canvas.
+Her process is surprisingly improvised.
 Decisions are made as the shuttle moves across the threads.
-When stuck between projects -- fiber purgatory -- she weaves bolts and bolts of fabric, a form of calisthenics getting ready for the big game.
-Making her own materials strengthens and personalizes her relationship to her projects.

 In her work, she applies the Japanese philosophy of SAORI.
 With its Zen mindset, SAORI encourages freeform work—no patterns, no rules, no mistakes.
-Every sculpture is an improvisation in awkward beauty: clumpy fabric, fighting colors, rough and smooth textures, ragged edges.
 By approaching weaving as both craft and fine art, she shows that questioning the intention can bring you solutions that are unique to the medium.

 Juliet has a BA in Visual Arts from Brown University, a MFA in Computer Art from the School of Visual Arts, and is a member of the Saori Leadership Committee based in Osaka, Japan.